rentpath/react-redux-starter-kit/README.md

   `react-redux-starter-kit` uses [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/README.md).
 You can [Download it from the chrome store](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

   Once installed, simply open the devtools in chrome(`cmd-option-j`) and click on the `Redux` tab.

+## Script Info
+ Information about available scripts can be found by running:
+` $ npm run info`

 ## License
 MIT